UKGovernmentBEIS/inspect_ai/benchmarks/quac/README.md

 ## Evaluation

 The evaluation is performed using word-level F1 score, implemented similarly to SQuAD.
 We are only evaluating on the last question instead of iterating over all questions in the text.

-## TODOS:
-- I'm only evaluating on the last question instead of iterating over all questions in the text.
-- Can we skip current state in a custom scorer easily?
-If not I need to create a workaround or implement that in the core library
-- I haven't implemented the Human Equivalence Score for questions (HEQ-Q) and for dialogs (HEQ-D) reported in the paper.
-However, it seems like other implementations don't have done that either ([GPT-3 Paper](https://paperswithcode.com/paper/language-models-are-few-shot-learners), and [LLama 3 Paper](https://paperswithcode.com/paper/the-llama-3-herd-of-models))
-- The paper introduces two new metrics: Human Equivalence Score for questions (HEQ-Q) and for dialogs (HEQ-D), which are not implemented here.
-- I'm evaluating only on the last question of the full text (not the previous questions in the text)